Alex-Reyne/ruby-jungle/README.md

 This was a project done during my time at the Lighthouse Labs bootcamp for the purpose of learning Ruby/Rails

-## I was responsible for:

 ---

-### learning the code-base of this partially completed application
+## I was responsible for learning the code-base of this partially completed application so that I could make the following changes:

+---

 ### adding new pages: